tenzir/tenzir/web/docs/user-guides/show-available-schemas.md

 # Show available schemas

 :::caution Currently CLI only
-This feature is currently only available on the command line using the `tenzir` binary.
+This feature is currently only available on the command line using the `tenzir-ctl` binary.
 We're working on bringing it back as an operator so that you can write `show schemas` from anywhere.
 :::

 When you write a pipeline, you inevitably reference field names from records.
 If